 14. There is then a hearing for the refugee claimant and this hearing can take a whole day.

-15. The hearing is at the Refugee Status Branch and it is an oral hearing with questions that can take a whole day or less depending on what the claim is about.
+15. The hearing is at the Refugee Status Unit and it is an oral hearing with questions that can take a whole day or less depending on what the claim is about.
 The RSB arranges the interpreter

 17. After the hearing there is a period of time in which the Officer prepares an interview report which is sent to the lawyer.

-18. We then meet with the claimant/s and go thorough the questions and answers that may have been asked and then the response is sent to the Refugee Status Branch.
+18. We then meet with the claimant/s and go thorough the questions and answers that may have been asked and then the response is sent to the Refugee Status Unit.
 After that a decision is made

 19. If it is an approval decision-the claimant is recognised as a Refugee and Protected Person and that person can then seek residence and later become a New Zealand citizen.